-B.F.A., Indiana University, Fort Wayne; M.B.A., Indiana Wesleyan University, Marion; M.F.A. in Visual Arts, Azusa Pacific University, Azusa, CA
+B.F.A., Indiana University, Fort Wayne; M.B.A., Indiana Wesleyan University, Marion; M.F.A. in Visual Arts, Azusa Pacific University, Azusa, California

-In addition to her academic accomplishments, Professor Kim Reiff has worked in industry as a marketing communications manager, graphic designer, and production manager.
+In addition to her academic accomplishments, Kim Reiff has worked as a marketing communications manager, graphic designer and production manager.

-B.S. in Art Education, all-grade, Grace College; M.F.A. in visual arts, Vermont College of Norwich University
+B.S. in Art Education, all grade, Grace College; M.F.A. in visual arts, Vermont College of Norwich University

-As a contemporary visionary artist,Professor Don Swartzentruber designs carnivalesque images that manifest from interests in theology, cultural issues, and the surreal.
-He has taught and lectured on the arts for more than 15 years and exhibits nationally.
+As a contemporary visionary artist, Don Swartzentruber designs carnivalesque images that originate from his interests in theology, cultural issues and the surreal.
+He has taught and lectured on the arts for more than 15 years, and he exhibits nationally.
 He currently teaches art at Warsaw Community High School.

 Some of the positions you can obtain: